sidneyneffe/sjnos-for-minecraft/README.md

 Made by Sidney Neffe from 2014 to 2016.

-Approx. 13,000 lines of code
+Contains approx. 13,000 lines of code.

 [cc]:https://www.computercraft.info/wiki/Main_Page